ronalchn/ajax_pagination/README.md

 For more, including how specific features work, look in the [wiki](https://github.com/ronalchn/ajax_pagination/wiki/Home).

 Alternatively, to see the API, see [RDoc](http://rdoc.info/gems/ajax_pagination/frames).

+## Features

+* So easy to use, you don&#39;t need to touch a single line of javascript
+* Supports multiple and nested sections
+* Supports browser history, for more see [Robust Support for Browser History in AJAX Pagination](https://github.com/ronalchn/ajax_pagination/wiki/Robust-Support-for-Browser-History-in-AJAX-Pagination)
+* Supports links, but also POST, DELETE, PUT links and forms, which can all be used to change the content in a section
+* Supports redirects - a necessary feature when used with forms
+* Custom javascript events
+* Built in visual cues when loading new content - can be altered with css.

 ## Example Application
 This gem contains an example application (actually, it is there also for testing purposes), however it is nevertheless a good example.